zaripych/webdriver-query/README.md

 **Solution**: batch multiple operations together into a serializable JavaScript, evaluate in the browser using 'Execute Async Script' command and get all results using single HTTP response

-**Value**: Examples from `__tests__/examples` folder demonstrate longer execution time for a Selenium WebDriver based test and shorter execution time fo tests that use `webdriver-query`.
+**Value**: Examples from `__tests__/examples` folder demonstrate longer execution time for a Selenium WebDriver based test and shorter execution time for tests that use `webdriver-query`.

-> Very roughly, as of `18/11/2018`, on my local machine, the `webdriver-query` runs both of the tests in less than `100ms` on Headless Chrome, but a similar test that uses Selenium WebDriver API run up to `2sec`.
+> Very roughly, as of `18/11/2018`, on my local machine, the `webdriver-query` runs both of the tests in less than `100ms` on Headless Chrome, but a similar test that uses Selenium WebDriver API ran up to `2sec`.
 That means we should expect to run more tests for the same amount of test-cloud money.

 ```bash
 yarn run run-examples-query